Claridge Hi-Tec/Goncz Pistol: Variants

-Claridge produced five models of the Hi-Tec pistols and three models of the Hi-Tec rifles:
+Claridge produced five models of the Hi-Tec pistols and three models of the Hi-Tec carbines:

 Pistols

-S9 - A duplicate of the Goncz Armament GS-9, with the exception of the bolt hold open; there was no bolt hold open on any Goncz Armament model.
+S9: A duplicate of the Goncz Armament GS-9, with the exception of the bolt hold open; there was no bolt hold open on any Goncz Armament model.
 A model marketed as a "sub-compact" (although this is misleading as it is far from being subcompact) with a 5" threaded barrel capable of receiving various attachments.
 These include a threaded barrel protector, a smooth 3" barrel extension, a ribbed 3" barrel extension, and a shrouded extension.
-Ostensibly, a silencer could also be attached, but there are none available for the thread type.
+Theoretically, a silencer could also be attached.

-S45 - Same design as the S9 chambered in .45 caliber.
+S45: Same design as the S9, except chambered in .45 ACP.

-T9/L9 - Similar to the Goncz Armament GA-9, these 9 mm target models utilizes a 9.5" shrouded button rifled match barrel.
+T9/L9: Similar to the Goncz Armament GA-9, these 9 mm target models utilizes a 9.5" shrouded button rifled match barrel.
 These pistols are highly accurate, therefore "target model" is apt in this case.
-The L9 model can be identified by the 7.5 inch barrel and a shorter barrel shroud that the T9.
-These pistols and rifles all came with a blued upper receiver, and with either a black aluminum lower frame, or with a silver stainless steel lower frame.
+The L9 model can be identified by the 7.5" barrel and a shorter barrel shroud that the T9.
+These pistols and carbines all came with a blued upper receiver, and with either a black aluminum lower frame, or with a silver stainless steel lower frame.

-T45/L45 - Same design as the T9/L9 except chambered in .45 caliber.
+T45/L45: Same design as the T9/L9, except chambered in .45 ACP.